 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to (i) the pro forma adjustments set forth above and (ii) our sale of shares of common stock in this offering at the initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$374.5 million, or \$8.42 per share of our common stock.
-This represents an immediate increase in pro forma net tangible book value of \$3.22 per share to our existing stockholders and an immediate dilution of \$10.58 per share to investors in this offering, as illustrated in the following table:
+After giving effect to (i) the pro forma adjustments set forth above and (ii) our sale of shares of common stock in this offering at an assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$331.0 million, or \$7.78 per share of our common stock.
+This represents an immediate increase in pro forma net tangible book value of \$2.58 per share to our existing stockholders and an immediate dilution of \$10.22 per share to investors in this offering, as illustrated in the following table:

-Initial public offering price per share \$19.00 Historical net tangible book value per share as of March 31, 2021 \$(35.20) Increase in net tangible book value per share attributable to the conversion of outstanding preferred stock 40.40 Pro forma net tangible book value per share as of March 31, 2021 5.20 Increase in pro forma net tangible book value per share attributable to new investors in this offering 3.22 Pro forma as adjusted net tangible book value per share after this offering 8.42 \$10.58 Dilution per share to new investors in this offering \$10.58
+Assumed initial public offering price per share \$18.00 Historical net tangible book value per share as of March 31, 2021 \$(35.20) Increase in net tangible book value per share attributable to the conversion of outstanding preferred stock 40.40 Pro forma net tangible book value per share as of March 31, 2021 5.20 Increase in pro forma net tangible book value per share attributable to new investors in this offering 2.58 Pro forma as adjusted net tangible book value per share after this offering 7.78 Dilution per share to new investors in this offering 7.78 \$10.22